Simple Arduino Circuit showing pin 13 connected to a resistor which is connected to a LED that is grounded from its cathode.

 1. Place the LED on the breadboard.
 The longer leg (anode) is the positive side, and the shorter leg (cathode) is the negative side.

-2. Connect the anode of the LED to a digital pin on the Arduino (e.g., pin 13).
+2. Connect the cathode of the LED to a digital pin on the Arduino (e.g., pin 13).

-3. Connect one leg of the 330-ohm resistor to the cathode of the LED, and connect the other leg of the resistor to the ground (GND) on the Arduino.
+3. Connect one leg of the 330-ohm resistor to the anode of the LED, and connect the other leg of the resistor to the ground (GND) on the Arduino.

 Schematics and Pictures